-Given the nature of our business and the complexity of issues surrounding slavery and human trafficking, we are sensitive to the existence of slavery and human trafficking in the hospitality industry.
+Given the nature of our business and the complexity of issues surrounding slavery and human trafficking, we have robust policies and procedures in place that aim to prevent slavery or human trafficking at our hotels.

-Hyatt's strategy for combatting human trafficking is overseen by the Corporate Social Responsibility department.
-Additionally, this topic is a focus area as part of Hyatt's World of Care efforts.
-Topics that are part of World of Care are further supported by the crossfunctional World of Care Steering Committee in order to further advance organizational understanding and collaboration for current and emerging needs.
-The committee is comprised of senior executives and subject experts representing a comprehensive spectrum of functional areas.
-The World of Care Steering Committee is chaired by the Executive Vice President, General Counsel and Corporate Secretary, and includes the

-Chief Financial Officer and the Chief Human Resources Officer.
-World of Care and Environmental, Social, Governance (ESG) matters are overseen by the Board's Nominating and Corporate Governance Committee.
+Hyatt's strategy for combatting slavery and human trafficking is overseen by Hyatt's Corporate Social Responsibility department, and is a focus area of Hyatt's World of Care program.
+World of Care topics are supported by the cross-functional World of Care Steering Committee, with the aim of advancing organizational understanding and collaboration of current and emerging needs.
+The Steering Committee is comprised of senior executives and subject experts representing a comprehensive spectrum of functional areas.
+The World of Care Steering Committee is chaired by the Executive Vice President, General Counsel and Corporate Secretary, and includes the Chief Financial Officer and the Chief Human Resources Officer.
+World of Care matters are overseen by the Board's Nominating and Corporate Governance Committee.

-Within the recruiting practices across Hyatt's global properties, there are policies and processes in place to address risks related to forced labor.
-For example, we require that all of our properties verify the age of candidates.
-We require that colleagues work at Hyatt-branded properties at will, and that their identification documentation are not withheld.
+Within the recruiting practices across Hyatt's global managed properties, there are policies and processes in place to address risks related to forced labor.
+For example, we require that all of our managed properties verify the age of colleagues upon hire.
+We require that colleagues work at Hyatt-managed properties on a voluntary basis, and that their identification documentation are not withheld.

-Hyatt works with Avendra, a procurement solutions company specializing in hospitality-related businesses, for centralized contracting for operational and food-related supplies and services in the U.S., Canada, and a few additional countries.
-In collaboration with Avendra, Hyatt has introduced EcoVadis to certain suppliers of World of Care priority product categories.
-EcoVadis is a tool that screens suppliers on criteria, including labor and human rights.
+Hyatt works with Avendra, a procurement solutions company specializing in hospitality-related businesses, for centralized contracting for operational and food-related supplies and services in North America.
+In collaboration with Avendra, we invite our suppliers in North America to participate in EcoVadis.
+EcoVadis is a program that evaluates suppliers on criteria, including labor and human rights.
 Hyatt is working to increase participation and score improvements.
 In addition, we are taking steps to collaborate with purchasing companies in Europe on similar efforts.